pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/07_Logging.md

     channels: [custom_log, some_other_channel]

 ```
-Now, when injecting the `Psr\Log\LoggerInterface` instead of using the name `$logger` like in previous examples, something like `$customLogLogger` needs to be used.
-Symfony will automatically figure out which channel to log into by the name of the variable.
+It is possible to inject the `Psr\Log\LoggerInterface` by changing the variable name eg. `$customLogLogger` (camel case channel name + `Logger`) and Symfony will automatically wire the specified channel.

 ```php
 class SomeService {